caltechlibrary/newt/origin_story.md

 DML, data modification language
 : This is the language you used to create, update and delete objects. e.g. modify rows or columns in a table.
 INSERT, UPDATE and DELETE are part of the SQL DML.

 Thinking of these as services lets me step back and simplify my interactions with our data.
 The nice thing about this approach is that orchestrating services can be thought of completely procedurally.
 This how Newt approaches SQL code generation.
-It can express the services it needs (e.g. create a record, read back some records, update or delete records) because it knows about the model being used. `newtgen` renders models as human readable SQL files (complete with comments).
-This gives us a change to both test the SQL but also to pick learn it as we explore the generated code.
+It can express the services it needs (e.g. create a record, retrieve a record, update or delete records) because it knows about the model being used. `newt generate` renders models as human readable SQL files (complete with comments).
+This gives us a change to both customize or evolve the SQL but also to pick learn it as we explore the generated code.

 If your application only requires the basic CRUD-L[^45] then you might be able to skip the SQL completely.